 IJOHMN strictly complies with the moral justice and moral philosophy, and would likewise direct a lawful audit if required on a case-by-case base.
+We encourage the best standards of publication ethics and take all possible measures against publication malpractices.
 The journal guarantees reproducing or promoting does not impact the decision of the editors.
 The Editorial Board of the title permits you to speak with different publishers, journal, and authors on solicitation for the association.

 Responsibilities of Author: